 NDM conceived and had overall oversight of the study, contributed to study design, data analysis, and interpretation of results, and wrote the manuscript.
 FEM and RS analyzed the data and contributed to study design, interpretation of results, and drafting the manuscript.
-JKBM, ER, FT, and KS contributed to study design, interpretation of results, and drafting the manuscript, and oversaw the implementation of the study in Uganda.
+JKBM, ER, FT, and KS contributed to study design, interpretation of results, and drafting the manuscript, and or fresults, and drafting the manuscript, and oversaw the implementation of the study in Uganda.